|Tide Times (from tidetimes.org.uk)|

 Currents in parts of the Solent are strong (see photo taken at Stansore Point) and can reach 3 kts or more.
 The tidal stream "diamonds" on Admiralty Charts do not capture the rapid spatial variation which often occurs approaching the shore lines.
 The Admiralty Tidal Stream Atlas for The Solent and adjacent waters (NP-337) has more detail and is available online from visitMyHarbour separately for the East Solent and for the West Solent.
 More detail still is shown in atlas form in "Solent & Island Tidal Streams" (Peter Bruce, pub.
 Boldre Marine) .

-A very detailed, animated view of currents in the Solent and Southampton water calculated using a numerical model can be viewed on YouTube.
-There is also a simulation of currents around the Isle of Wight by the research branch of ABP showing how they change during theperiod of a spring tide.
+A very detailed, animated view of currents in the Solent and Southampton water calculated using a numerical model can be viewed on YouTube and predictions for specific days can be obtained from a commecial web site by subscription.
+A simulation of currents around the Isle of Wight and currents in the Solent between Cowes and Lepe by the research branch of ABP showing how they change during the period of a spring tide.

 N.B.
 NCI is not responsible for and cannot vouch for the accuracy or availability of the data sources and forecasts linked to from this web site.